 - Huge screens in each half of the hall display the auction information – the clock determines the price.

-- The auctioneer sit behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.
+- The auctioneer sits behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.

 - The buyers bid electronically as the flowers move by.

-The bidding process can be seen on the large screens inside the auction room.
+The bidding process is followed on the large screens inside the auction room.
 The key element is the round circle – often referred to as the clock.

-A start price is set and the auctioneer drops the ball that moves down with the price dropping at the same pace – the numbers on the ring is percentage not currency.
+A start price is set and the auctioneer drops the ball that moves down with the price dropping at the same pace – the numbers on the ring are percentages, not currency.
 The ball stops as soon as a buyer is willing to pay the given price.

-If the buyer does not take all the flowers on offer, the price continue to drop until further buyers are found.
-The process can repeat but ideally every offering is finished in one go.
+If the buyer does not take all the flowers on offer, the price continues to drop until further buyers are found.
+The process can repeat but ideally, every offering is finished in one go.
 Only a few seconds are spent per auction offer.

 Other information on the board includes the seller, details of the flowers on offer as well as the reliability of the seller’s quality indexing.
 The board also lists the next six auction offers that will follow.

-The FloraHolland flower auction in Aalsmeer takes place every weekday from 7 am to 11 am (only until 9 am on Thursday).
-Arriving early is advisable – preferably before 9 am (or 8 am on Thursday) – as the duration of the auctions can be shorter on certain days.
+The Royal FloraHolland flower auction in Aalsmeer takes place every weekday from 7 am to 11 am (only until 9 am on Thursday).
+Arriving early is advisable – preferably before 9 am (or 8 am on Thursday) – as the duration of the auctions may be shorter on certain days.

 Upon arrival, first follow the gallery all the way to the auction rooms and stop and admire the activity on the warehouse floor on the way back.
 The flowers will still be moved around for hours after the auctions have finished.
 Wear comfortable shoes – it is a long walk.